Journey

 God is a giver.
 Some things we just can’t do ourselves, but that is exactly how He designed it.
 All we have to do is trust Him and come to Him.
 He does the rest!
 And you know, all of those things I worried about worked out, one way or another.
 My self-imposed worry was causing horrible physical symptoms and depression.
 It wasn’t until I took a breath, rested, truly came to Jesus, got quiet, let go of all the details, told God that I trusted Him completely—and then learned to do nothing—that I finally found peace.
 My prayers became less about my situation and more about my trust in Him.

 If you need to do the same, I highly encourage you to rest.
 Find a quiet place, away from everyone and everything, and pray this prayer for anxiety and depression.
 You may want to keep this prayer in your phone or on your mirror to help you remember to give it all to God and wait in expectation.
-I can promise you this: He will give you rest.
+I can promise you this: He can help you move toward healing and will give you rest.
 He will give you peace.
 And His answers are infinitely better than anything you could ever come up with.
 You can trust Him.

 A Prayer for Anxiety and Depression